awsdocs/amazon-workspaces-administration-guide/doc_source/running-mode.md

 ## Stop and Start an AutoStop WorkSpace<a name="stop-start-workspace"></a>

 When your AutoStop WorkSpaces are not in use, they are automatically stopped after a specified period of inactivity, and hourly metering is suspended\.
 To further optimize costs, you can suspend the hourly charges associated with AutoStop WorkSpaces\.
-The WorkSpace is stopped and all apps and data saved for the next time a user logs in to the WorkSpace\.
+The WorkSpace is stopped and all apps and data are saved for the next time a user logs in to the WorkSpace\.

 **Note**
 Amazon WorkSpaces can detect inactivity only when users are using Amazon WorkSpaces clients\.
 If users are using third\-party clients, Amazon WorkSpaces might not be able to detect inactivity, and therefore the WorkSpace might not automatically stop and metering might not be suspended\.